ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-cc-backend.md

 ---
-title: Setup of cc-metric-store
+title: Setup of cc-backend
-weight: 20
+weight: 40
-description: How to configure and deploy cc-metric-store
+description: How to configure and deploy cc-backend
 categories: [cc-metric-store]
 tags: [Admin]
 ---

+## Introduction

 ## Recommended workflow for deployment